 Alma Mater: Concordia University, Nebraska

-Ed McLaughlin completed his 23rd year as a member of the Concordia University track and field coaching staff in 2019-20, serving as an assistant coach and working with the throwers.
-He also assists with the multi-event athletes and works as game event management for home football.
+Ed McLaughlin completed his 26th year as a member of the Concordia University track and field coaching staff in 2022-23, serving as an assistant coach and working with the throwers.
+He also assists with the multi-event athletes.

-McLaughlin has tutored 17 individual national champions, 201 individual national qualifiers, 153 All-Americans, 56 GPAC champions and 24 national champion runners up.
-National titles have been captured by Jacob Cornelio (2020 weight throw) Samantha Liermann (2017, 2018 and 2019 shot put), Adrianna Shaw (2018 and 2019 discus), Zach Lurz (four times in the shot put), Liz King (2016 hammer, 2014 javelin), Cody Boellstorff (2015/2017 hammer, 2016/2017 weight) and Josh Slechta (2015 weight throw).
+McLaughlin has tutored 19 individual national champions, 267 individual national qualifiers, 174 All-Americans, 63 GPAC champions and 24 national champion runners up.
+National titles have been captured by Jacob Cornelio (2020 weight throw, 2021 hammer throw), Samantha Liermann (2017, 2018 and 2019 shot put), Adrianna Shaw (2018 and 2019 discus), Zach Lurz (four times in the shot put), Liz King (2016 hammer, 2014 javelin), Cody Boellstorff (2015/2017 hammer, 2016/2017 weight), Josh Slechta (2015 weight throw) and Elizabeth Stottlemyre (2021 javelin).
 In addition, school throwing records have been broken more than 30 times in McLaughlin's tenure as coach.
 McLaughlin has earned plenty of recognition during while leading the nationally respected Bulldog throws program.
-The U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) has named McLaughlin an NAIA National Assistant Coach of the Year six times and an NAIA Midwest Region Assistant Coach of the Year seven times.
+The U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) has named McLaughlin an NAIA National Assistant Coach of the Year six times and an NAIA Midwest Region Assistant Coach of the Year 11 times.

 Concordia throwers have been particularly dominant in recent years, leading the Bulldogs to outdoor team national titles in 2015 (men) and 2016 (women), along with National Champion Runner up finishes for the men's team for outdoor (2016) and indoor (2017).
 The 2017 group combined for four national titles, seven GPAC titles and 20 All-Americans.
 The 2016 group of throwers combined for four national titles, nine GPAC titles and 34 total All-America awards.
 The men's team was led by two of the greatest throwers in school history, Lurz and Boellstorff.
 Lurz's accomplishments included 17 All-America awards, four national titles, school records in the indoor and outdoor shot put, the 2014 GPAC Outdoor Athlete of the year honor, the 2015 NAIA Most Valuable performer award at the 2015 NAIA outdoor national championship and recognition as the 2016 USTFCCCA NAIA National Indoor Field Athlete of the Year and the 2017 USTFCCCA NAIA National Outdoor Field Athlete of the Year.
 Not to be outdone, Boellstorff was an eight-time All-American with four national titles, the school record holder in the weight throw and hammer throw and four times he received NAIA Field athlete of the week and the 2016 performance of the meet winner for the Indoor National championships.
-Both finished in the top 10 all time at Concordia in all of their events.
+Cornelio broke Boellstorff's hammer school record in 2021.

 McLaughlin was a four-year letter winner in both football and track at Concordia.
 He was the NIAC shot put champion in 1996, a six-time competitor in the NAIA Championship meet and he broke the school record in discus as a freshman.